jotawk/GestionnaireBudget/README.md

 🇬🇧 BudgetManager is a simple console application that allows you to track expenses: add new ones, list all expenses, calculate the total, and categorize each expense.
 This project was created as part of my journey to learn and practice the basics of Java programming.

-The program relies on:
+The program relies on :
 A looping menu system to handle user actions
 Three parallel arrays to store: expense names, expense amounts, categories

-Well-separated methods such as: ajouterDepense() afficherToutesDepenses() calculerTotal()
+Well-separated methods such as : ajouterDepense() afficherToutesDepenses() calculerTotal()